gvwilson/thirdbit/src/fiction/santas/index.md

 "Here's your cabin.
 Why don't you clean up and get some sleep?"

-A brisk knock on the cabin door woke him.
+A brisk knock on the door woke him a few hours later.
 "We just did our last wherever,"
 Santa Hood said briskly as she slid the door open.
 "It's about…"